• Sponsor logos

 Around the world, researchers are examining pregnancy in custody, including its prevalence, access to care, and birth outcomes.
 At the same time, NGOs – often guided by impacted people – are providing critical support to incarcerated pregnant people, advocating for alternative sentencing, and demanding better care in correctional facilities.

-Join us for important conversations at the intersection of health, law, and human rights, including:
+Our symposium consisted of important conversations at the intersection of health, law, and human rights, including:

 • The need for international standards for perinatal care in custody